pverscha/shared-memory-datastructures/README.md

 Removes the element at the specified index and returns the deleted value.

 **Parameters:**
-- : Zero-based index of the element to delete `index`
+- `index`: Zero-based index of the element to delete

 **Returns:** The deleted element, or `undefined` if the index was out of bounds.